24th February 2018

 I shut the studio, sold all my equipment and set-up as a freelance Illustrator from a little desk in the corner of my 1 bedroom flat.
 I worked 2 part time jobs to pay the bills and drew the rest of the time.
 I took the overnight bus to London on my days off to trawl round the offices of Art Directors and Commissioning Editors with my portfolio.
 I called these my ‘Commission Missions’.

 I ignored advice to ‘diversify’ my portfolio.
 My signature style of hand drawn, black and white artwork paid off and earned me a list of freelance clients ranging from Nike to Absolut Vodka and Smart Car to Chipotle.
 Then things got really interesting…

 In late 2011 I was approached by a publisher to make a colouring book for children.
 I loved the colouring book idea, but wanted to do something a bit different.
 My pitch for a sophisticated, grown up colouring book seemed a little odd at that time, but I drew up the first 5 pages, sent them over and got the thumbs up.
 In spring 2013 Secret Garden was launched.
 What followed surprised us all…

-These days I spend my time in the studio flitting between creating artwork for my books, dreaming up ideas for new products to be emblazoned with my black and white artwork and of course, organising all those pens and pencils, the tools of my trade!
+These days I spend my time in the studio flitting between creating artwork for my books, dreaming up ideas for new products to be emblazoned with my black and white artwork and of course, organising all those pens and pencils!